armendp/Loan_Performance_Analysis/README.md

 **Goals**
-1. Provide insights into how the loans are performing
+1. Provide insights into how the loans are performing.
-2. Identify additional data fields needed to create a more comprehensive report
+2. Identify additional data fields needed to create a more comprehensive report.

 ## The Data <a name="the-data"></a>